Real estate investing: Financial risk

 Real estate investing can be categorized by financial risk as core, value-add, and opportunistic.
-Each of these strategies dictate the risk and risk adjusted returns from each of these strategies.
+Each of these strategies dictates the risk and risk adjusted returns from each of these strategies.

 The ratio of leverage to total appraised value (often referred to as "LTV", or loan to value for a conventional mortgage) is one mathematical measure of the risk an investor is taking by using leverage to finance the purchase of a property.
 Investors usually seek to decrease their equity requirements and increase their leverage, so that their return on investment is maximized.
 Lenders and other financial institutions usually have minimum equity requirements for real estate investments they are being asked to finance, typically on the order of 20% of appraised value.
 Investors seeking low equity requirements may explore alternate financing arrangements as part of the purchase of a property (for instance, seller financing, seller subordination, private equity sources, etc.)

 If the property requires substantial repair, traditional lenders like banks will often not lend on a property and the investor may be required to borrow from a private lender using a short-term bridge loan like a hard money loan.
 Hard money loans are usually short-term loans where the lender charges a much higher interest rate because of the higher-risk nature of the loan.
 Hard money loans are typically at a much lower loan-to-value ratio than conventional mortgages.

-Some real estate investment organizations, such as real estate investment trusts (REITs) and some pension funds and hedge funds, have large enough capital reserves and investment strategies to allow 100% equity in the properties that they purchase.
+Some real estate investment organizations, such as real estate investment trusts (REITs) and some pension funds and investment firms, have large enough capital reserves and investment strategies to allow 100% equity in the properties that they purchase.
 This minimizes the risk which comes from leverage but also limits potential return on investment.